 Frequently Asked Questions (FAQs).

-We have attempted to be as accurate as possible, but it does not replace the need for us to provide you with and for you to read and understand the Occupation Right Agreement, Disclosure Statement, Code of Practice 2008 and Code of Conduct as soon as these are available.
+We have attempted to be as accurate as possible, but it does not replace the need for us to provide you with and for you to read and understand the Occupation Right Agreement, Disclosure Statement, Retirement Village’s Code of Practice 2008 and the Code of Residents’ Rights.
 The terms of these documents will take precedence over the terms of this FAQ sheet.
 Occupation Right Agreements will be offered to intending residents of Clare House Retirement Village.

 It is important for all intending residents of Clare House Retirement Village to be fully aware of the nature of their occupation and ownership of their apartment or studio.

 - Residents have the right to occupy their apartment or studio for life under an ORA, however the ownership of the underlying title to the land and buildings remains with Clare House Retirement Village Ltd.

 - An ORA gives each resident the right to live in their apartment or studio for life and enjoy the use of the village according to the terms of the ORA.